magento/devdocs/guides/v2.0/mtf/mtf_quickstart/mtf_quickstart_config.md

   <p>If you cannot find <code>credentials.xml</code>, create it from <code>credentials.xml.dist</code>.</p>
 </div>

-<h4 id="mtf_quickstart_config_credentialsxml-set">Set credentials for Magento Modules under test</h4>
+<h4 id="mtf_quickstart_config_credentialsxml-set">Set credentials for Magento modules under test</h4>
 Open `credentials.xml`.

-Find block of elements for the Magento Module you want to test.
+Find block of elements for the Magento module you want to test.

 Enter actual data in `value` attribute of corresponding `field` element.